ma2701/space-invaders/README.md

 2.1) reset all game elements when the whole game is reset

-2.2) update "lives" area when player is hit
+2.2) update "lives" area when player is hit                             -- DONE

 3) implement different invader types with different points   -- ALMOST DONE